For whom sales professionals

 What sales professionals say after the training

-The sales professionals among them have one thing in common: afterwards they look at the buying process differently.
+The sales professionals among them have one thing in common: afterwards they look at buying behaviour, objections and closing differently.

 After the training

 Not abstract knowledge.
-Concrete changes in how you approach sales challenges.
+Concrete changes in how you approach buying behaviour, proposals and negotiation.

 Frequently asked questions

 Most participants start without any prior knowledge.
 The training teaches you the behavioural science you need, linked directly to your own sales practice.
-No academic theory for its own sake, just actionable insights you can apply the very next day in your conversations, pitches and buying processes.
+No academic theory for its own sake, just actionable insights you can apply the very next day in your pitches, proposals or account development work.

 The training is most valuable for experienced sales professionals.
-You have the practical experience.
+You've got the practical experience.
 The training gives you the scientific framework that backs up your intuition and sharpens your approach.
-Many participants say afterwards: I was already doing parts of this, but now I understand why some conversations work and others don't.
+Many participants say afterwards: I was already doing parts of this, but now I understand why some deals close and others don't.

 Yes.
 We invoice in the company name and the training is EQAC-accredited, which makes reimbursement easier.
 Get in touch if you need a quote or additional information for your request.

 Start with the Fundamentals.
 That gives you the complete Behavioural Design framework: the Influence Framework, the JTBD method and all core tools.
-The Deep Dive Persuasive Writing and Deep Dive Behavioural Marketing build on that with sales-specific applications.
+The Deep Dive Sales builds on that with sales-specific applications.
 Without the Fundamentals, the Deep Dive lacks its foundation.

 Ready to take the step?
 View the next start date or ask your question.